aglabx/pannopi/README.md

    # If you have both short and long reads
    pannopi -m hybrid -1 /path/to/forward_read_1.fastq -2 /path/to/reverse_read_2.fastq -l /path/to/long_read.fastq -t 32 -o /path/to/outdir

-   # If you have only assembly and wanna QC and annotate your genome
+   # If you have only assembly and wanna evaluate QC and annotate your genome
    pannopi -m anno -a /path/to/assembly.fasta -r /path/to/reference -t 32 -o /path/to/outdir
    ```